Mausoleum of Sheikh Juneyd: Architecture

 The mausoleum is quadrangular shaped with sides of 7.23 meters.
 There are apertures in all four walls of the building.
 From three sides – the western, eastern and southern – they are located in big niche-portals with the width of 4.67 meters in the depth of 2.9 meters.
 The origination of small rooms in the corners, apparently, used as auxiliary rooms, is connected with the presence of these portal-niches, which are compositional elements of the façade.
 There is access to the cupola from the south-eastern cell-rooms, which is at the level of its foundation.
 The inner walls of the mausoleum with the heights of 1.42 meters are faced with quadrangular glazed plates of two colors – blue and dark-violet, placed in staggered order.
 It should be mentioned that the glaze is of low quality – its surface is not smooth, it is covered with cracks and is porous.

-Stalactites including a passage from the quadrangular foundation to the cupola are determining details of the interior.
+Stalactite work including a passage from the quadrangular foundation to the cupola is determining details of the interior.
 For showing their dominating importance in the interior of the mausoleum, it is enough to show that the heights of the stalactite band reach to approximately 4 meters (3,88).
 Due to their large cells, stalactites are perceived as constructive elements of the building at first sight.
 The heights of the first raw of stalactites is 1.87 meters, but the second is 1.7 meters.
 There is a cupola on the upper stalactite band, which has a conical shape from the inner side.
 The whole surface of the walls and stalactites is covered with plaster, except the lower part, which is covered with glazed plates.
 The interior of the mausoleum amazes with its greatness.
 Such an impression is related to the general scale of divisions and especially a trumpet arch of stalactites.

 The northern wing of the mausoleum is undoubtedly a later annex.
 It is apparent not only from the whole plan of the building, with which this annex is not harmonized compositionally, but also from the fact that the walls of the annex are only attached to the wall of the mausoleum and are not its continuation.